Interplay between boundary conditions and Wilson's mass in Dirac-like Hamiltonians: Introduction

 \section{Introduction}

-The Dirac-like Hamiltonians play an ubiquitous role in novel materials, ranging from graphene \cite{Graphene1, Graphene2, CastroNeto2009Review} to topological insulators (TI) \cite{bernevig2006BHZ, Bernevig2006QSHE, Kane2010Review, Zhang2011Review, shen2012topological, bernevig2013book}, its crystalline \cite{SnTe1,PbSe1,Fu2011TCI, Fu2015ReviewTCI} and higher-order \cite{Benalcazar2017Multipole, Benalcazar2017QEML, Langbehn2017HOTI, Schindler2018HOTI} TI counterparts, and Weyl semimetals \cite{Wan2011WSM, Xu2015WSMExp}.
-The Dirac cone structure of their low-energy band dispersion lead to great interest for possible optoelectronic and spintronic devices \cite{device1,device2,device4,device3}.
-Since the Dirac cone itself is well described by linear in momentum $k$ Hamiltonians, bulk models could be limited to this leading order contribution.
-However, the $k^2$ Wilson's terms \cite{wilson1974confinement, Kogut1975, NIELSEN1981219, nielsen1981absence} are required to regularize the models for the calculation of topological invariants \cite{shen2012topological, bernevig2013book}.
-Moreover, numerical (finite differences) implementations of $k$-linear models face the fermion doubling problem \cite{Beenakker2008FiniteDiff, AlexisCaio2012, zhou2016LatticeModel, Denis2018Paradoxical}.
-For finite systems (\textit{e.g.}, nanoribbons), the Dirac models allow for a variety of possible non-trivial boundary conditions, depending on the broken symmetry that imposes the confinement \cite{McCannFalko2004, Akhmerov2008Boundary}, as initially discussed by Berry \& Mondragon \cite{BerryMondragon1987}.
+The Dirac-like Hamiltonians play an ubiquitous role in novel materials, ranging from graphene \cite{Graphene1, Graphene2, CastroNeto2009Review} to topological insulators (TI) \cite{bernevig2006BHZ, Bernevig2006QSHE, Kane2010Review, Zhang2011Review, shen2012topological, bernevig2013book}, its crystalline \cite{Fu2011TCI, SnTe1, Slager2013SGClass, PbSe1, Fu2015ReviewTCI, Slager2017TopoClassCombina} and higher-order \cite{Benalcazar2017Multipole, Benalcazar2017QEML, Langbehn2017HOTI, Schindler2018HOTI} TI counterparts, and Weyl semimetals \cite{Wan2011WSM, Xu2015WSMExp}.
+The Dirac cone structure of their low-energy band dispersion leads to great interest for possible optoelectronic and spintronic devices \cite{device1,device2,device4,device3}.
+Since the Dirac cone itself is well described by linear in momentum $k$ Hamiltonians, bulk models could be limited to this leading-order contribution.
+However, the $k^2$ Wilson's terms \cite{wilson1974confinement, Kogut1975, NIELSEN1981219, nielsen1981absence} are required to regularize the models for the calculation of topological invariants \cite{shen2012topological, bernevig2013book, Denis2018Paradoxical}.
+Moreover, numerical (finite-differences) implementations of $k$-linear models face the fermion-doubling problem \cite{Beenakker2008FiniteDiff, AlexisCaio2012, zhou2016LatticeModel}.
+For finite systems (\textit{e.g.}, nanoribbons), the Dirac models allow for a variety of possible non-trivial boundary conditions \cite{Peeters2011CircularGrapheneDot, Peeters2011GrapheneDots, Peeters2016ABCgraphene}, depending on the broken symmetry that imposes the confinement \cite{McCannFalko2004, Akhmerov2008Boundary}, as initially discussed by Berry and Mondragon \cite{BerryMondragon1987}.
 However, if the $k^2$ corrections are included in the model, one expects that the only allowed boundary condition is that of a vanishing envelope function at the edges.
-Therefore, we ask: How the different $k$-linear boundary conditions can be translated to models that account for the $k^2$ corrections?
+Therefore, we ask the following: How can the different $k$-linear boundary conditions be translated to models that account for the $k^2$ corrections?